≪ Go to our review of Full-size Strollers

 Bottom line: Top Pick for versatility and urban living with room to grow

-The Vista earned a Top Pick award in our stroller review for its strength in versatility with room to grow combined with top notch functionality, impeccable quality, and a unique niche as a highly-regarded urban stroller.
-It was edged out for an Editors' Choice award both by the BOB Revolution and the UPPAbaby Cruz due to a heftier price of at least $360 higher.
-Nonetheless, stand-out features make coughing up extra worthwhile as the Vista is an expandable system that can accommodate more than two riders with ease.
-Regarding versatility, there is a solution for pretty much every age from bassinet to infant car seat to reversible toddler seat, and the system can change on the fly.
+The Vista earned a Top Pick award for its room to grow and versatility of seating configurations for a growing family.
+Combine the cool seating options with top notch functionality, impeccable quality, and a unique niche as a highly-regarded urban stroller and it is easy to see how the Vista earned a top place rank in our full-size stroller review.
+The Vista was edged out for an Editors' Choice award both by the BOB Revolution and the UPPAbaby Cruz due to a heftier price of at least $360 higher, however, stand-out features make coughing up the extra worthwhile as the Vista is an expandable system that can accommodate more than two riders with ease.
+There is a solution for pretty much every age from bassinet to infant car seat, and reversible toddler seat to riding scooter and the system can change on the fly.
+If your budget allows, or your family is growing, you can't go wrong with the Vista.

 The UPPAbaby Vista also won an Editors' Choice award in our Double Stroller Review, thanks in part to the versatile seating.